Gravitational instability in partially ionized plasmas: A two-fluid approach: Introduction

 \section{Introduction}

 Partially ionized plasmas (PIPs) are ubiquitous in various astrophysical environments, including the solar atmosphere, accretion disks, interstellar medium, molecular clouds, stars, and cometary tails.
 The level of atomic ionization in these environments can range from nearly no ionization to full ionization, depending on whether the regions are cold or hot.
 Typically, the lower layers of the solar atmosphere are predominantly neutral.
-This leads to the formation of PIPs, whose main constituents are free electrons, ions, and neutral atoms (See, for a review article, e.g., Ref. \cite{ballester2018}).
-Such PIPs can be described by using either a single-fluid model or a multi-fluid model, of which a specific version is a two-fluid theory.
-In the former, the individual identities of the species composing plasmas are lost, and the single-fluid model is applicable to those plasma environments where the collisional length and timescales are much larger than the scales for plasma oscillations.
+The presence of these neutral atoms leads to the formation of PIPs, whose main constituents are free electrons, ions, and neutral atoms [See, for a review article, e.g., Ref. \citep{ballester2018}].
+Such PIPs are described using either a single-fluid or a multi-fluid model, of which a specific version is the two-fluid theory.
+In the former, the plasma loses the individual identities of its component species, and the single-fluid model applies to plasma environments where the collisional length and timescales are much larger than the scales of plasma oscillations.
 However, when such scales approach (or become smaller than) the characteristic scales for plasma oscillations, the single-fluid model breaks down.
 In that situation, a multi-fluid model, or, in particular, a two-fluid model, is required for the description of PIPs.

+Typically, strong electromagnetic fields can cause electrons and ions to move together, and, because of charge quasineutrality, they can move as a single fluid unit.
+Such modeling is well known in fully ionized plasmas.
+However, the charged species of PIPs would experience fundamentally different forces than neutral atoms.
+One realistic way to model PIPs is to construct a two-fluid system with charged species forming a single fluid (e.g., electrons and ions), and neutrals as a separate fluid.
+The reason is that in many PIP scenarios, collisions between electrons and ions can be as high as, or even higher than, ion-neutral collisions, allowing their momenta to be shared rapidly.
+These two fluids (electron-ion and neutral fluids) couple through collisions and ionizations/recombinations (See, e.g., Refs. \citep{hillier2023,soler2013}).